Key takeaways:

 READ MORE: Why is my business not showing up on Google?

-For example, Google Reviews show people who search for your business online what real clients think about your company and the services you provide.
+Positive reviews tell potential customers that they can trust your business by showing them what real clients think about your company and the services you provide.

-The more positive reviews you have, the more legitimate, trustworthy, and professional you look.
+The more positive customer testimonials you have, the more legitimate, trustworthy, and professional you look.

 With review software like Jobber, you can automate asking for reviews from happy customers, keeping customer feedback relevant and up-to-date and saving you time.

-Email campaigns are essential for field service marketing.
-They help you keep in touch with previous customers, offering opportunities to get repeat business, reviews, and recurring revenue.
+Email campaigns help you reconnect with previous customers, offering opportunities to get repeat business, reviews, and recurring revenue.

 Then you can automate campaigns to run in the background while you focus on more important tasks.